howonlee/howonlee.github.io/_posts/2020-02-12-I%20Add%2020%20Seconds%20of%20Latency%20to%20Every%20Website%20I%20Visit.md

 - Used an [extension](https://chrome.google.com/webstore/detail/hide-youtube-comments/kehdmnjmaakacofbgmjgjapbbibhafoh) to remove all the comments from Youtube
 - Coerced old-style on Reddit without an infinite scroll
 - Withdrawn mostly from Reddit in favor of early 2000's style forums that I pay money for and HN
-- Deleted Facebook with especial, complicated and sophisticated prejudice
+- Deleted Facebook with especial, complicated and sophisticated prejudice which I will not detail here

 It is true I have watered down my perception of the Internet.
 I have watered down the Internet because nowadays it only seems to come in 151 proof.